Filter Manufacturers

 Filtration Systems

-Filtration systems are designed to separate or clarify a process stream through the separation of elements and the removal of suspended debris.
-Filters consist of filtration media and housings or a frame.
-They also often feature additional chambers for the storage of contaminants or the passage of process streams onto their next destination.
+Filtration systems are engineered to clarify process streams by separating elements and removing suspended debris.
+These systems typically include filtration media housed within frames or enclosures.
+They often incorporate extra chambers for storing contaminants or directing process streams to their next destination.

-Note that the “rejection filter” is not a type of air or fluid filter.
-Rather, it is an unrelated filter used in signal processing.
+Please note that the “rejection filter” isn’t an air or fluid filter.
+Instead, it is a type of filter used in signal processing.

 Filter Applications

-The overall purpose of a filtration system is to make the air or fluid as clean as possible and as clear as needed for a specific application.
-They may also have secondary goals like retaining the suspended solids, retaining the cake, or retaining the clarified fluid.
+A filtration system aims to ensure that air or fluid is as clean and clear as needed for specific applications.
+In addition to this primary goal, they might also focus on secondary objectives such as retaining suspended solids, capturing the cake, or keeping the clarified fluid intact.

-Water and air filtration systems are used in a wide variety of industries, including wastewater and water treatment, recreation (e.g. pool filter cartridges), healthcare, food and beverage processing (e.g. refrigerator water filters), chemical, pharmaceutical, mining, pulp and paper, automotive and agriculture, among others.
+We supply water and air filtration systems across diverse industries, including wastewater and water treatment, recreation (such as pool filter cartridges), healthcare, food and beverage processing (like refrigerator water filters), chemical, pharmaceutical, mining, pulp and paper, automotive, and agriculture.

 Filter History

-The next significant record of filter use we have comes from Hippocrates, a Greek physician who lived from circa 460 BC to circa 370 BC.
-Hippocrates was known to encourage his patients to treat water before drinking it by first boiling it, then running it through a cloth bag.
-Today, we call this bag, which was effectively a sieve filter, the Hippocratic Sleeve.
+The next major record of filter use comes from Hippocrates, a Greek physician who lived around 460 to 370 BC.
+Hippocrates recommended that his patients purify their water by boiling it and then filtering it through a cloth bag.
+This bag, an early form of sieve filter, is now known as the Hippocratic Sleeve.

-Meanwhile, in the United States, the government did not create the first drinking water purification standards until 1914.
-Even then, they did not enforce standards across the country until the 1940s.
-Around thirty years later, in 1972, the government passed the Clean Water Act, which required industrial manufacturers to reduce the waste they were putting out into public drinking water.
-This move made filtering systems more important in the United States.
+In the United States, the government established its first drinking water purification standards in 1914.
+However, these standards were not enforced nationwide until the 1940s.
+It wasn’t until 1972, with the passage of the Clean Water Act, that industrial manufacturers were mandated to reduce the waste they discharged into public drinking water.
+This legislation significantly increased the importance of filtration systems across the country.

 Types of Filters